There were a lot of things I was expecting, when I started this new YouTube project.

 It’s not that I m ashamed of being aggressively into Guns N Roses, and worse, after my boyfriend left me.
 Statements had to be made, bridges had to be burned, and strong measures were needed to learn how to back myself and not get crushed by the heartbreak and my overprotective parents.

-And then I m not even speaking of the need to distance myself from my peers at university where I was studying Technical Management and Business Engineering, and everyone was Just.
+And then I m not even speaking of the need to distance myself from my peers at university and everyone was Just.
 So.
 Bland.

 I understand what happened there.